FINTLabs/client-example-spring/README.md

 # client-example-spring
 FINT Example Client using Spring

+Example web application for creating cascading web APIs using FINT APIs.
-Example client for accessing FINT APIs, using Spring Framework for OAuth, HTTP, and JSON HAL HATEOAS parsing.
+It uses Spring Framework for OAuth, HTTP, JSON HAL HATEOAS parsing, and web container.

+The purpose of this application is to demonstrate how to interact with FINT APIs, and provide some basic ideas of services that can be built.

 ## OAuth Configuration